chrismathew05/pcscrape/README.md

 ## Usage
 1. Clone this repo: `git clone https://github.com/chrismathew05/pcscrape.git`.
 2. Navigate to repo and update config.json with desired product codes.
-3. Run the powershell script: `run.bat`.
+3. Run the batch script: `run.bat`.
 4. Output can be found in `output.log`.